Why open banking is the future for hospitality venues

 But the hospitality industry, once thought of as a sector light on tech use, has undergone radical changes in customer expectations in the past few years.

 As in the UK market alone, mobile payments have skyrocketed in popularity – 46% of customers are now comfortable with paying the bill at a restaurant via their phone, and the majority of younger diners would rather pay by QR code than wait for the card reader.

-Which means operators have seen a massive increase in customers now willing to use their own devices to pay their tab, check out deals and order directly to the table.
+Which means operators have seen a massive increase in customers now willing to use their own devices to pay their tab, pub ordering via the app, check out deals and order directly to the table.

 Enter open banking

 But at OrderPay, we’re already looking ahead to how digital payments can help operators keep more of their profits, particularly with the current looming energy bill hikes, skyrocketing rent and creeping cost of maintaining quality staff.

 So in our recent survey of 2,000 UK adults, we began testing the waters for the arrival of a new disruptive technology set to change the way we pay in venues for good – open banking.

 Open banking cuts down the numerous costs involved in taking payments, by allowing third parties to access financial data through the use of application programming interfaces (APIs).
 This could be revolutionary for venues, as it’s common for operators to believe they’re paying the advertised base rates but be completely unaware of hidden fees, due to the lack of transparency from financial service providers.